tegonal/minimalist/README.md

 As the name implies, using it means that `this` `OrderedArgsGenerator` gets materialised and also that the resulting `OrderedArgsGenerator` gets materialised.
-You can think of it as `toList().flatMap { ... }.let(ordered:fromList)` but does a bit more behinds the scene.
+You can think of it as `toList().flatMap { ... }.let(ordered:fromList)` but does a bit more behind the scene.
 Also `combineDependentMaterialised` provides an overload which lets you pass a `transform` function.

 You may be wondering why this method does not exist for `SemiOrderedArgsGenerator`, the next section will shed light